City-of-Turku/rw-apiproxy/README.md

 All response bodies are in JSON format.
 HTTP error codes are used to report success and failure.

+### JSON API Response format

+All JSON responses have two top-level objects: meta and data

+"meta" has always the properties:
+* "code": Response code, follows the HTTP response code logic (200-OK, etc)
+* "op": The operation this response is for
+* "message": Human readable response message
+* "version": API version, currently 1

+"data" is endpoint specific and can be empty.

 ## API endpoints

 Implements simple, easy to use API method endpoints for the following functions.